rancher/rio/docs/v0.6.0/install.md

 **--check**

-Check if rio is installed in the current cluster without deploying rio controller
+Check if rio is installed in the current cluster without deploying rio controller.
+If rio has not been installed, this command might hang on `Waiting for rio controller to initialize`.